-Welcome to part 3 of our series on how to sell online without losing your soul.
-In this installment we’ll be looking at way to help you stand out from all the other sellers out there, and shape your brand into something much more recognizable, and much more magnetic.
+In this article, we’ll be looking at ways to help you stand out from all the other sellers out there, and shape your brand into something much more recognizable, and much more magnetic.

 But often, business owners struggle with this.
 It’s the age-old tale of imposter syndrome.
 We feel like we’re not qualified enough, special enough, creative enough to do a certain thing, in a certain way.
 I want to help you reframe that way of thinking.